sensu/sensu-docs/content/sensu-go/6.5/sensuctl/sensuctl-bonsai.md

 ## Install dynamic runtime asset definitions

-To install a dynamic runtime asset definition directly from Bonsai, use `sensuctl asset add <namespace/name>:<version>`.
+To install a dynamic runtime asset definition directly from Bonsai, use `sensuctl asset add <ASSET_NAME>:<ASSET_VERSION>`.
-Replace `<namespace/name>` with the namespace and name of the dynamic runtime asset from Bonsai and `<version>` with the asset version you want to install.
+Replace `<ASSET_NAME>` with the complete name of the dynamic runtime asset from Bonsai.
+An asset's complete name includes both the part before the forward slash (sometimes called the Bonsai namespace) and the part after the forward slash.

+{{< figure src="/images/go/sensuctl_bonsai/name_namespace_location_bonsai_asset.png" alt="Bonsai page for the Sensu InfluxDB handler showing the location of the asset namespace and name" link="/images/go/sensuctl_bonsai/name_namespace_location_bonsai_asset.png" target="_blank" >}}

+Replace `<ASSET_VERSION>` with the asset version you want to install.
-To automatically install the latest version of the plugin, you do not need to specify the version: `sensuctl asset add <namespace/name>`.
+To automatically install the latest version of the plugin, you do not need to specify the version: `sensuctl asset add <ASSET_NAME>`.

 {{% notice note %}}
 **NOTE**: Specify the asset version you want to install to maintain the stability of your observability infrastructure.
 If you do not specify a version to install, Sensu automatically installs the latest version, which may include breaking changes.
 {{% /notice %}}

-{{< figure src="/images/go/sensuctl_bonsai/name_namespace_location_bonsai_asset.png" alt="Bonsai page for the Sensu InfluxDB handler showing the location of the asset namespace and name" link="/images/go/sensuctl_bonsai/name_namespace_location_bonsai_asset.png" target="_blank" >}}

-For example, to install version 3.7.0 of the [Sensu InfluxDB Handler][4] dynamic runtime asset:
+For example, to install version 3.7.0 of the [sensu/sensu-influxdb-handler][4] dynamic runtime asset:

 {{< code shell >}}
 sensuctl asset add sensu/sensu-influxdb-handler:3.7.0